cockroachdb/docs/v19.2/managed-console-access-management.md

 build_for: [managed]
 ---

 The **Access** page displays the name, email address, role, and invite acceptance status of the Team Members with access to your CockroachDB Cloud cluster.
-To view the Access page, [sign in to the Console](managed-sign-up-for-a-cluster.html#sign-in) and on the **Cluster Overview** page, click **Access**.
+To view the Access page, [sign in to the Console](managed-sign-up-for-a-cluster.html#sign-in) and click **Access**.

 <Screenshot here>

 ## Roles

-Every CockroachDB Cloud user is either a Developer or a Console Admin.
+Every Managed CockroachDB user is either a Developer or a Console Admin.

 ### Developer